Fjscah/myspine/readme.md

 # Upgrade information

+<p hidden >crappy</p>

+todo
+1. tensorboard
+2. instance segment

+20230502
+1. add mAP metrics
+2. add border loss weight(the spine joint pixel are labeled as bg and spine) and distance to border (skeleton + distance from center to border)
+3. <p hidden >Easter egg </p>

 20230427
 1. fix bug: napari pluin run at current folder only -> also other folder, by `torch.jit`
 2. add another instance segment stratage, by backgournd threshold.